cfw-project/ipwndfu/README.md

 ## About this fork

-* This fork patches checkm8 to not trash the heap, therefore preventing SecureROM from crashing when loading img4 images.
+* This fork allows you to load img4 images (e.g. iBSS/LLB) in pwned DFU mode.

-* Image loading should now work on t8011.
-Working on a signature check patch.
+* Also supports loading of unsigned img4 images.
+Run "python rmsigchks.py" to remove signature checks.

-* **IMPORTANT:** Support for t8010/t8015 is currently **BROKEN**!
-I'm working on a fix.
+* Supports s5l8960x (iPhone 5s) and - new - t8011 (iPad Pro 2017).

-* Also includes a signature check removing tool (rmsigchks.py), which patches SecureROM to allow loading unsigned img4 images.
-Only iPhone 5s is currently supported!
+* **IMPORTANT:** Other devices are currently **NOT SUPPORTED**.

 ## checkm8